mithril-security/blindai/client/README.md

 BlindAI Client is a python library to create client applications for BlindAI Server (Mithril-security's confidential inference server).

+**If you wish to know more about BlindAI, please have a look to the project [Github repository](https://github.com/mithril-security/blindai/).**

 ## Installation

 ### Using pip